TOGO

 ELECTORAL SYSTEM

-Each political party submits a list comprising twice as many candidates as there are seats to be filled in the constituency concerned.
-Seats are allocated according to the quotient obtained by the Highest Average System.
+Each political party, each legally constituted group of parties fielding candidates or each list of independent candidates submits a list comprising twice as many candidates as there are seats to be filled in the constituency concerned.
+Seats are allocated according to the quotient obtained by the highest average system.
 There is no threshold to win a seat.

 Substitutes elected at the same time as titular members fill any vacancies that arise between general elections.